alexiastfn/tadam-cinetrack/README.md

    TMDB_API_KEY=your_api_key_here
    ```

-4. Run the app on an emulator or physical device (API 35).
+4. Run the app on an emulator or physical device (I used Pixel 8 API 35).

 ---